 Domestic Violence and Substance Use in America

 Unfortunately, there is a significant link between violence and substance use.
 Individuals become intoxicated and or under the influence of drugs, and violent and hostile emotions come to the surface.
 Alcohol and other drugs act on brain mechanisms that cause a high-risk individual to engage in aggressive and violent behavior.
-According to research, the link between alcohol, drugs of abuse, and violence is complicated by the many direct and indirect interactions.
-For example, drugs activate aggression specific brain mechanisms, drugs act as a licensure for violent and aggressive behavior, and drugs act as commodities in an illegal distribution system that relies upon violent enforcement.
-Finally, violent behavior represents one way addiction is maintained.
+According to research, the link between alcohol, drug abuse, and violence is complicated by the many direct and indirect interactions.
+For example, drugs activate aggression-specific brain mechanisms, drugs act as licensure for violent and aggressive behavior, and drugs act as commodities in an illegal distribution system that relies upon violent enforcement.
+Finally, violent behavior represents one-way addiction is maintained.

 Statistics Surrounding Domestic Violence

 - On average, in the United States, 20 people are physically abused by intimate partners every minute.
 Annually, this is around 10 million abuse victims.

 - One in three women and one in four men experience abuse by an intimate partner.

 - On an average day, domestic violence hotlines nationwide receive approximately 20,800 calls.

 - Intimate partner domestic violence accounts for 15% of all violent crimes committed in America.

 - Intimate partner domestic violence is most common among women between the ages of 18 and 24.